 So, what can a $30 printer do?
 Well, it can print at a resolution of 1200 x 1200 dpi, which is fine for text documents, invoices, or schoolwork.
 Although the HP DeskJet 1112 doesn’t have Wi-Fi compatibility or a mobile app, it does have a USB cable that you can connect to your computer.
 And it doesn’t have a scanner, but you could always use apps like CamScan if you find yourself in a situation where you need to scan a document.

 Again, the HP DeskJet printer lacks a lot of functions, but it’s good at printing documents and it’s cheap as hell.
 It’s only about the size of a shoebox, so it’s good for when you occasionally need to take a printer on the road to a hotel or a client’s house.
-And you can always increase its portability by using it with a car power inverter or a mobile power bank.

 If you’re specifically looking for a portable photo printer, then you should take a look at the Kodak Dock.
 It’s high-quality photo printer that can print directly from your phone, laptop, tablet, USB stick, or digital camera via USB cable or Lightning power cable.
 It can also connect to your social media accounts or email addresses, which is useful for printing photos that you don’t have saved on your phone.
 Here’s the thing; the Kodak Dock can’t print standard sized documents.
 It exclusively prints 4 x 6 photos.
 But it prints 4 x 6 photos better than any other portable printer, which is a lot to say for a device that’s smaller than a shoebox.